 Telescope blockade prompts Plan B

-The international organization facing a human blockade of its planned $1.4 billion telescope atop sacred Hawaii’s sacred Mauna Kea has begun seeking a permit for an alternative spot in Spain.
+The international organization facing a human blockade of its planned US$1.4 billion telescope atop sacred Hawaii’s sacred Mauna Kea has begun seeking a permit for an alternative spot in Spain.

 The TMT International Observatory, or TIO, said it has applied for a permit to build the Thirty Meter Telescope in Spain in case its cannot follow its original plan to put the telescope where 13 other telescopes are located on the Hawaiian dormant volcano.

 Its plans have been on hold for more than three weeks since hundreds of protesters turned out to block the start of construction in July.
 Some chained themselves to the metal grates of a cattle guard to block the road.
 Hundreds more peaceful protesters gathered in front of Hawaii’s State Capitol, where they held signs and danced against plans they believe will further ruin a sacred summit.

 Opponents also filed a lawsuit alleging Hawaii failed to make the developer of the project post a security bond equal to the cost of the entire project in keeping with the state’s 1977 plan for managing Mauna Kea.

 TIO’s Executive Director Ed Stone said in a statement that the group needs a backup plan though it still hopes to build the telescope on Mauna Kea.
 “Mauna Kea remains the preferred site,” he said.